prasetyodimas/KINEMA/README.md

 # Kinema Visual Supply

-Kinema Visual Supply is a
+Kinema Visual Supply is a personal branding identity or photowork or videowork

 ## Getting Started